-Valley City State University accepts transfer credit from regionally accredited institutions of post secondary education.
-Transfer credit from nationally accredited institutions may be reviewed and accepted on a course by course basis.
-Transfer credit from non-accredited institutions will not be accepted in transfer.
+Valley City State University accepts transfer credit from post secondary education institutions that are accredited regionally or nationally by an institutional accreditor agency that is recognized by the U.S. Department of Education.
+Transfer credits from programmatic accreditor agencies or non-accredited institutions will not be accepted in transfer.
 Before transfer credits are evaluated for specific course equivalencies or program requirements, the credits must be accepted by the Office of the Registrar according to university policies and procedures.
 The application of the transfer credit to program requirements is the responsibility of the faculty.

 The Office of the Registrar evaluates transfer credits according to institutional requirements and North Dakota University System policies and procedures in consultation with appropriate faculty.
 College-level credits that do not have course equivalents or do not meet a program requirement at Valley City State University will be accepted as general electives and count toward total credits required for graduation.
 Transfer students who are dissatisfied with the course equivalency determinations may consult the appropriate department chair, in an attempt to more precisely define equivalencies or identify appropriate substitutions.
 If necessary for transfer evaluation, students are responsible for providing course descriptions and course syllabi.